eldilibra/muddyboots/README.md

    - move East
    - move West
    - examine a Room to see its doors and Item (if it has an item)
+   - pick up an Item
+   - put down an Item in a room that has no Item
    - quit the game (edited)

 L.D Libra [6:45 PM]